Steven-Klavins/off-the-rails/README.md

 **About**

 Off the rails a web app built in the Ruby on Rails frame-work, users can create, update, delete, and comment on articles.
-This project is an adaptation of the official [Getting Started with Rails Guide.](https://guides.rubyonrails.org/getting_started.html)
+This project is an adaptation of the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html) with a few additional modifications.

-The tech stack for this project is Ruby, Ruby On Rails RSpec and PostgreSQL apposed to SQLite.
-In addition to this the app formats posts and has CSS styling.
+The tech stack I used for this project was Ruby, Rails, RSpec and PostgreSQL apposed to SQLite.
+In addition I adding feature testing, like breaks/styling for posts and CSS to make the site a little more welcoming.

 ## What you can do